Blog

 Common Mistakes to Avoid While Crafting a Resume

-Repeating the Same Verbs: It is necessary to make each point different from each other in your resume.
+Repeating the Same resume verbs: It is necessary to make each point different from each other in your resume.
 Using the same action verbs repeatedly throughout your resume will make it no different from the other resumes.
 So, make each point unique and catchy to make it more interesting and impactful.

 Using Only Action Verbs: The action verbs are the key, yet they need to emerge with quantitative results to which you have contributed.